RmigD/piframe/README.md

 ### Synchronize the desired Google Photos album with directory /mnt/fotos
 This will get the images from the Google Photos album called "piframe0" with folder /mnt/fotos.

 Setting up rclone is beyond this documentation, but it's really easy.
 After installing it, run
 > rclone config
 And follow the instructions.
 You will need to create the album via rclone.
 Notes:
 1. Google won't let rclone touch the current albums in Google Photos via the current version of it's API.
-A
 2. Installing rclone via apt-get installed an older version of rclone, without the option to sync Google Photos.
 I just downloaded the latest 32 bit ARM version from rclone and unzipped it into the home folder.
 #Create the album in Google Photos
 > ~/rclone-v1.53.1-linux-arm/rclone .....
 #Run the synchronization command:
 ~/rclone-v1.53.1-linux-arm/rclone sync piframe:album/piframe0 /mnt/fotos
 #Mount the .bin file as mass storage:
 sudo modprobe g_mass_storage file=/mnt/fotosnas/piusb.bin stall=0 ro=1
 #Enjoy the photos in your digital frame.